DarraghBuild/UDOIT/HEROKU.md

 Installing UDOIT on Heroku requires some technical knowledge.
 We recommend that you have an IT staff member perform the steps below.

 ### Step 1: Setting up Heroku
-Click the Heroku button and follow the instructions below:
+Click the Build.io button and follow the instructions below:

 <a href="https://heroku.com/deploy?template=https://github.com/ucfopen/UDOIT/tree/main" title="Deploy to Heroku"><img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" title="Deploy to Heroku Button"></a>